Lion attack death of intern at North Carolina zoo raises safety questions

 "You cannot remove your key from the lock until the lock is properly in place," Magill said.

-"They do a lot of grunt work, like delivery hay, watching and learning and preparing diets (for animals)," Magill explained.
+"They do a lot of grunt work, like delivering hay, watching and learning and preparing diets (for animals)," Magill explained.

-At the North Carolina Zoo in Randolph County, located more than 70 miles from the Conservators Center, employees have to undergo training which includes learning about safety measures and working under supervision.
+At the North Carolina Zoo in Randolph County, located more than 70 miles from the Conservators Center, employees have to undergo training that includes learning about safety measures and working under supervision.

 “This is the kind of zoo where you have to have a good amount of experience,” Jennifer Ireland, Curator of Mammals, told NBC News.